-- 1. From the desktop, type power option in the search box on the taskbar, and select Power Options. - 2.
-Click Choose what the power buttons do on the left pane. - 3.
+- 1. Go to Control Panel, and then change the view of Control Panel from Category to Large icons or Small icons. - 2.
+Click Power Options, and then click Choose what the power buttons do on the left pane. - 3.
 Click Change settings that are currently unavailable at the top. - 4.
 If prompted by User Account Control (UAC), click Yes. - 5.
 Clear the Turn on fast startup check box, and then click Save changes.